About the Software behind this Blog

 This (first) entry in my blog serves to demonstrate all features of the used software.
 It is also designed to be used as an open, continually expanded software-test for new features of the mentioned software.
 In detail, paragraphs, lists, various links, source code and interactive figures are demonstrated.
 Other than in all subsequent articles in this blog, changes of this very article are not indicated in the context of its date of release.
-(The abstract of blog entries can contain free HTML such as links into Wikipedia.)
+(The abstract of blog entries can contain free markdown elements such as links into Wikipedia.)

 This is a regular paragraph in this blog.
 It can contain free HTML code, which allows it to be designed at will.
 Links to external websites such as Wikipedia for example are automatically recognized and marked.
 Internal links to the concept of this website for example work equally.

 Text can be bold or italic or

 Citations are also supported.
 The are displayed as indented blocks of text, highlighted by dedicated color and font style.

 A paragraph can contain an arbitrary number of footnotes.
 They are collected and printed at the end of the text1.